 - You have not previously received a grant from Hanken (internship or exchange studies) at the same study level (Bachelor or Master)

 - Undergraduates continuing with their graduate studies at Hanken need to have graduated before the application deadline for the intership to be considered part of their master's studies

-For an internship position to be accepted within the Hanken internship programme, it must:
+For an internship position to be qualified for the Hanken grant, it must: